-6. Cause for Concern Panel
+7. Cause for Concern Panel

-- 6.1 General principles - 6.1.1 The Cause for Concern Panel is a faculty level group that considers alleged breaches of professional standards or conduct. - 6.1.2 A cause for concern should be raised with the appropriate course leader, who will discuss the issue with the head of school.
-Evidence should be provided, where possible, to support the concerns raised. - 6.1.3 Where it is considered that the concerns raised may be founded, the course leader/head of school will refer the case to the Cause for Concern Panel. - 6.1.4 The secretary of the Cause for Concern Panel will write to the student informing them that the case has been referred, the date of the meeting and whether they will be required to attend. - 6.1.5 The Cause for Concern Panel will be convened within 10 working days of referral of the case.
-This timescale may be extended by agreement with the student who is the subject of the concerns raised or, in exceptional circumstances, by the University. - 6.2 Constitution of the Cause for Concern Panel - 6.2.1 The Cause for Concern Panel is constituted as follows: - Nominee of the Dean of Faculty (Chair) Representatives from at least three of the subject areas that have a course that is governed by the Fitness to Practise Regulations Nominee of Dean of Faculty (Secretary)
+- 7.1.1 The Cause for Concern Panel is a faculty level group that considers alleged breaches of professional standards or conduct. - 7.1.2 A cause for concern should be raised with the appropriate course leader, who will discuss the issue with the head of school.
+Evidence should be provided, where possible, to support the concerns raised. - 7.1.3 Where it is considered that the concerns raised may be founded, the course leader/head of school will refer the case to the Cause for Concern Panel. - 7.1.4 The secretary of the Cause for Concern Panel will write to the student informing them that the case has been referred, the date of the meeting and whether they will be required to attend. - 7.1.5 The Cause for Concern Panel will be convened within 10 working days of referral of the case.
+This timescale may be extended by agreement with the student who is the subject of the concerns raised or, in exceptional circumstances, by the University.

+7.2 Constitution of the Cause for Concern Panel

+- 7.2.1 The Cause for Concern Panel is constituted as follows: - Nominee of the Dean of Faculty (Chair); - Representatives from at least two of the subject areas that have a course that is governed by the Fitness to Practise Regulations; - Nominee of Dean of Faculty (Secretary).